-If you have a lost filling, you can rest assured that you’re not the only one.
+If you have a lost tooth filling, you can rest assured that you’re not the only one.
 It’s actually a pretty common occurrence.
 People often end up losing or damaging their fillings while biting hard objects and foods, such as ice cubes, hard candy, or even nuts.
 The sound of a gentle crack might inform you that you’ve damaged your filling or crown.
 You can also have lost fillings because of dental injuries, facial trauma, or bruxism (teeth grinding).
-Below, we discuss whether a lost filling constitutes a dental emergency and when to contact your emergency dentist.
+Below, we discuss whether a lost filling constitutes a dental emergency and when to contact your emergency dentist near me.

 What is a dental filling?

 A dental filling is a component or material used to repair dental cracks, cavities, and damages.
 If you have a cavity or crack on your teeth, the dentist will remove the damaged parts of your teeth and apply a special material to the area.
 This material will “fill” the hole, thereby earning the name dental filling.
 You can also get dental fillings if you have severely worn-down teeth because of bruxism, i.e., persistent teeth grinding.

 Cast gold fillings are extremely durable and last for 10 to 15 years — they don’t corrode and can withstand considerable bite force.
 However, they’re also a lot more expensive than other materials, require at least two office visits, and they’re extremely visible, so people know you have fillings.

 Silver amalgam fillings are also extremely durable, lasting 10 to 15 years without incidence.
 They can also withstand significant bite force and are less expensive than composite fillings.
 However, silver doesn’t look natural, and the amalgam filling eventually becomes dark and discolored, making it look black.